Annual Lecture 20 March 2026

 The KCLEA Spring event is a Prestige Lecture for KCLEA members and a wider community

-This event is open to all interested in Entrepreneurship, Infrastructure, Project Management, Engineering at Kings
+This Event is open to all interested in Engineering, International Project management, Infrastructure, Career paths,

-or Kings College London Alumni and its free to attend - but to help us with numbers please register
+The Lecture and Reception are free to attend - but to help us with numbers please register

 Alumni will need you Alumni Number found in Alumni office emails - Others will register without the number

-6pm to 6:50 pm Arrive and start meeting others over a Drink in the Council Room
+5:45pm to 6:20pm Arrive and start meeting others over a Drink in the Council room

 Event end 9pm